Logistics Cluster Mandate

 The primary objective of humanitarian action, and the purpose of coordination, is to meet the needs of affected people by means that are reliable, effective, inclusive, and respect humanitarian principles.
 The Logistics Cluster is part of the IASC cluster system that was created to ensure proper coordination and information management to deliver more efficient and predictable responses.
 This primarily takes place through open meetings organised by the country Logistics Cluster team that may occur on a daily, weekly, or monthly basis depending on the context and need.
 The Logistics Cluster is inclusive.
 Any organisation delivering aid according to humanitarian principles is welcome to participate in the meetings, use available common logistics services, contribute to information sharing and access digital and other tools and resources or training available through the Logistics Cluster.

 The Logistics Cluster provides information management support in sudden-onset emergencies, conﬂicts, and complex and protected crises.
 Country-based IM oﬃcers (IMOs) are responsible for collecting, analysing, and disseminating logistics information in ﬁeld operations.
 Global Logistics Cluster IMOs serve as the communications link between ﬁeld operations and the global humanitarian community.
-Global Logistics Cluster IMOs support operations in the provision of guidance to country-based IMOs, and deploy as surge capacity staﬀ members at the onset of an emergency ﬁlling the position of ﬁeld IM Oﬃcer when needed.
+The Global Logistics Cluster IMOs support operations in the provision of guidance to country-based IMOs (as compiled in the Information Management Guide), and deploy as surge capacity staﬀ members at the onset of an emergency ﬁlling the position of ﬁeld IM Oﬃcer when needed.
 All IMOs align their products to standardized terms and principles.

 Access to Common Logistics Services